ForEvolve/forevolve.github.io/_posts/en/2018-07-12-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 #### Configure Task 6: Publish Build Artifacts

-Finally, we want to publish the website as an artifact (that we will use later).
-To be more consice, lets name the artifact `_site` instead of `drop`.
+Finally, we want to publish the website as an artifact (that we will use later; during the release).
+To be more concise, let's name the artifact `_site` instead of `drop`.

 ![Configure Task 6: Publish Build Artifacts](//cdn.forevolve.com/blog/images/2018/VSTS-configure-task-6.png)